Scheduling

 Chaining a scheduler

-Schedulers can be attached to a physical interface but also to the queue of another scheduler.
+Schedulers can be attached to an interface but also to the queue of another scheduler.
 Such a scheduler is called a child-scheduler of this queue.
 A configuration with a child scheduler is called chaining.
-The child scheduler will be created when the parent scheduler is attached to a physical interface.
+The child scheduler will be created when the parent scheduler is attached to an interface.

 In the example below, the parent scheduler uses a PQ algorithm and the queues 1 and 3 have a child scheduler using an SFQ algorithm.